Our teachers are well-qualified and diverse

 Eventually, Roseanna came to believe that the Western medical system focused too much on illness, and not enough on preventative health.
 Recognizing there were limited options for health care other than the surgery/prescription routes, she vowed to set up a practice that supported and encouraged people to be healthy.
 She became a certified clinical herbalist, ultimately forming her own holistic health care philosophy and practice encompassing Native American, Traditional Chinese Medicine, and Ayurvedic practices.

-For 25 years, Roseanna counseled and taught individuals how to be healthy using herbal medicine and Iyengar yoga.
-Roseanna pursued the teachings of B. K. S. Iyengar and studied with him and his daughter, Geeta in Pune, India.
+Roseanna counsels and teaches individuals how to be healthy using herbal medicine and Iyengar yoga.
+She pursued the teachings of B. K. S. Iyengar and studied with him and his daughter, Geeta in Pune, India.
 She recognized that the therapeutic benefits of yoga were deeply healing and life altering.
 Roseanna became a certified Iyengar yoga teacher in 1990.
 She feels strongly that people make their own choices about the quality of their personal health.
 "Yoga's self-empowering tools enable us to transform our own personal health – physically, mentally, spiritually, emotionally, and psychologically."

-Roseanna now teaches people how to maintain a healthy body through her herbal products manufacturing company, Indian Meadow Herbals founded with Nancy Lowry in 1994.
-Roseanna and Nancy founded The Yoga Place in Ellsworth, Maine where yoga classes are offered.
+Roseanna has taught people how to maintain a healthy body through her herbal products manufacturing company, Indian Meadow Herbals founded with Nancy Lowry in 1994.
+Roseanna founded The Yoga Place in Ellsworth, Maine where yoga classes are offered daily.
 Roseanna believes that connecting to a teacher is one of the most important steps to maintaining a regular practice.
 "Find a teacher you can relate to and be consistent about attending class.
 Then work on establishing your own independent practice."

 Kripalu Yoga Instructor